filofol/filofol/README.md

-filofol
+FILOFOL ~ Websites driven on the Filesystem.
 =======

-FILOFOL, is a File and Folder driven Website's application, based upon the FileSystem.
+FILOFOL, is a Files and Folders driven Website application, which is based upon the FileSystem.

+Turn all your Files and Folders into a Website, FILOFOL provides various options, settings and configurations and can be used for practically any Website, as well as multiple Websites which can all use a single FILOFOL installation.

 With FILOFOL you can wrap an entire Website around all the Folders and Files inside the root directory.

-FILOFOL ~ FEATURES
+FEATURES
 =======

 + Merges global, lingual, national and local/international files into one specific page/file.